 Ask for a prospectus, offering circular, financial statement, or similar document before you consider investing.
 Then read the small print carefully and make sure you understand the terms thoroughly before signing any kind of commitment.

-Check it out with the Secretary of State's Office, Securities Division to confirm that the company or individual is properly licensed to sell securities in Missouri and whether there have been any complaints and violations of law.
+Check it out with the Secretary of State's Office, Securities Division to confirm that the company or individual is properly registered to sell securities in Missouri and whether there have been any complaints and violations of law.
 Contact the Investor Protection Hotline at 1-800-721-7996.

 Know who you’re dealing with whenever possible.
 Deal with established businesses whose reputations are known and respected in their communities.